bruhtus/bruhtus.github.io/content/posts/flashing-skeletyl-keyboard-with-miryoku-layout.md

 keyboard.
 For more info, we can check this guide:<br>
 https://docs.bastardkb.com/fw/flashing.html

-> We only need to flash our main board, which in my case is the right side of
+> Because we using new firmware, we can flash both side with the same
-> the keyboard.
+> firmware.

 After our keyboard enter bootloader mode, we need to mount our micro controller to our linux system.
 We can use `lsblk` to find out our micro